 The annual work cycle of the Board commences with the statutory meeting after the AGM, at which the Board's working procedures and the instruction for the President are adopted.
-Recurring items on the agenda for subsequent meetings during the year include the Group's executive-management debriefings as regards business conditions, operations, organization, financial results, position and trends in cash and cash equivalents.
+Recurring items on the agenda for subsequent meetings during the year include the Group's executive management debriefings as regards business conditions, operations, organization, financial results, position and trends in cash and cash equivalents.
 The budget and business plan for the next year are dealt with by the Board in the autumn and prior to Christmas.

 In conjunction with the end of the quarter, meetings are held to make decisions regarding the publication of interim quarterly, six-month and year-end reports.
-Ahead of the AGM, meetings are held in order to get a decision on notification, the annual report, corporate governance documents and other matters for the AGM.
+Ahead of the AGM, meetings are held to make decisions regarding the notification, annual report, corporate governance documents and other matters for the AGM.
 In addition, the Board is required to hold meetings regarding EGMs, new share issues and other decision-making activities.